Continuing Professional Development

 At least 50 per cent of your CPD hours must be verifiable.
 Hours are considered verifiable if you have acceptable documentation to support the professional development hours.
 You must keep records and supporting documents of these activities for at least five years in case you are audited.

-Verifiable hours can be gained through continuing education, instruction/speaking, committees and research/publications.
-For further details on what qualifies as verifiable hours acceptable documentation, see A Simple Guide to CPD Requirements.
+Verifiable hours can be gained through continuing education, instruction/speaking, technical committees and research/publications.
+For further details on what qualifies as verifiable hours and acceptable documentation, see A Simple Guide to CPD Requirements.

 Unverifiable CPD hours

 You obtain unverifiable hours through independent and informal learning activities.
 These activities can include:

 - on-the-job training for new software or techniques